White Terror (Spain): Repression in the South and the drive to Madrid

-Even towns of rural areas were not spared the terror, such as Lora del Rio in the province of Seville, where the Nationalists killed 300 peasants as a reprisal for the assassination of a local landowner.
+Even rural towns were not spared, such as Lora del Rio in the province of Seville, where the Nationalists killed 300 peasants as a reprisal for the assassination of a local landowner.
 In the province of Córdoba the Nationalists killed 995 Republicans in Puente Genil and about 700 loyalists were murdered by the orders of Nationalist Colonel Sáenz de Buruaga in Baena, although other estimates mention up to 2,000 victims following the Baena Massacre.

 Paul Preston estimates the total number of victims of the Nationalists in Andalusia at 55,000.

 Troops of North Africa

 The colonial troops of the Spanish Army of Africa (Ejército de África), composed mainly of the Moroccan regulares and the Spanish Legion, under the command of Colonel Juan Yagüe, made up the feared shock troops of the Francoist military.
 In their advance towards Madrid from Sevilla through Andalusia and Extremadura these troops routinely killed dozens or hundreds in every town or city conquered. but in the Massacre of Badajoz the number of Republicans killed reached several thousands.
 Furthermore, the colonial troops raped many working-class women and looted the houses of the Republicans.
-Queipo de Llano, one of the Nationalists leaders known for his use of radio broadcasts as a means of psychological warfare, said: